Learning Selective Sensor Fusion for States Estimation: Introduction

 Mobile agents are often outfitted with multiple sensors.
-For example, a self-driving vehicle is equipped with a combination of GPS, IMUs, monocular or stereo video cameras, LIDAR.
-Making such mobile agents fully autonomous and intelligent requires the ability of fusion, a method that can effectively exploit the individual strengths of distinct sensors and coherently estimate the system states.
-Multimodal sensor fusion has long been a central problem in robotics and computer vision \cite{thrun2005probabilistic}, applying to a variety of tasks such as perception, planning and controlling.
-Despite different applications, the rationale of sensor fusion is more or less the same: many system state variables cannot be always observable by a single sensor modality, while different sensors can be complementary to each other.
+For example, a self-driving vehicle is equipped with a combination of GPS, IMUs, cameras, {and} LIDAR.
+Making such mobile agents fully autonomous and intelligent requires the ability of {sensor} fusion, a method that can effectively exploit the individual strengths of distinct sensors and coherently estimate the system states.
+Multimodal sensor fusion has long been a central problem in robotics and computer vision \cite{thrun2005probabilistic}, with applications to perception, planning and control.
+Despite different application scenarios, the rationale for sensor fusion is more or less the same: many system state variables are not always fully observable by a single sensor modality, and combining different sensors that are complementary to each other can reduce the overall uncertainty, improving accuracy and/or robustness.
 Conventional sensor fusion methods resort to handcrafted design that heavily relies on human experience and domain knowledge.
 Consequently, the developed fusion methods are often modality-specific and/or task-specific.